How can I feel happier and less

 I’ve also written a book about Fun in Business: The Ten Truths for Making Business Fun.
 You can download it for free as an Ebook or Audiobook here.

-Fun is serious business (and the opposite of overwhelm in business):
+Fun is serious stuff (and the opposite of overwhelmed in business):

 It may seem strange to make Fun the key focus in your business’ development.
 We’re generally told that the function and purpose of business is to make money.
 Hence, we should make “maximising shareholder value” (making a profit and generating cash) our top priority.